COVID-19 service update -

 - close family (parents, brother or sister) that have lived here for the past five years

-- very special reasons why you must live in Hull
+- exceptional circumstances why you must live in Hull

 If you do not have a connection to Hull we pass you onto another area where you do, as long as it is safe for you to go there.